akkartik/mu/mu.md

 A _signed_ shift right duplicates the leftmost bit, thereby preserving the sign of an integer.

-## More complex instructions on more complex types
+## Operations on more complex types

 These instructions work with any type `T`.
 As before we use `/reg` here to indicate when a variable must live in a register.
 We also include type